Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Experimental results

-\textbf{Case study in real scenarios.} Fig.~\ref{fig8} presents a real-map example to illustrate how the proposed framework performs cross-reality location privacy protection in practice.
-The red polyline denotes the actual AV trajectory, while the green polyline shows the perturbed trajectory generated by the learned privacy policy.
-We can observe that the policy produces reasonable perturbations along the route, so that the released locations deviate from the true path while avoiding excessive QoS degradation.
-Moreover, the framework jointly controls the virtual-space decision by dynamically selecting agent servers at different time instants.
-As shown in Fig.~\ref{fig8}, the selected agent servers are distributed around the neighborhoods of both the actual and perturbed trajectories, rather than being fixed to a single closest server.
-This coupled strategy maximally confuses the attacker by preventing a consistent cross-reality alignment between the reported physical trajectory and the observed AI agent deployment, thereby reducing attacker confidence in tracing the true route.
-The real-world experiments indicate that the proposed cross-reality location privacy protection framework maintains privacy protection and user immersion across dynamic vehicular environments, demonstrating a certain degree of generalizability.
+\textbf{Case study in real scenarios.} Figure~\ref{fig8} presents a real-map case study to illustrate how the proposed framework protects cross-reality location privacy in practice, where the red solid line denotes the actual AV trajectory and the green dotted line denotes the perturbed trajectory generated by the learned policy.
+It can be observed that the learned policy produces reasonable perturbations along the route while dynamically selecting agent servers around the neighborhoods of both the actual and perturbed trajectories, rather than fixing the AI agent on a certain nearby server.
+This coupled physical-virtual strategy prevents a stable cross-reality alignment between the reported physical trajectory and the observed AI agent deployment, thereby reducing adversary confidence while maintaining practical service quality in real scenarios.